 About Elizabeth Downing

-Beth is an Assistant Director in Aiglon’s College and Career Counselling Department.
+Beth is an Associate Director in Aiglon’s University Advising Department.
 She joined Aiglon in January 2021 after sixteen years within the University of Pennsylvania’s Office of Admissions.
-Beth has evaluated over 20,000 university applications, recruited students globally and spoken at international forums on higher education and admissions.
-She looks forward to working with Aiglon students and exploring Villars with her spirited pup, Jack.
+Beth has evaluated over 20,000 university applications, recruited students globally, and spoken at international forums on higher education and admissions.
+She enjoys working with Aiglon students and exploring the natural beauty of Switzerland with her pup, Jack.